It means your server is working, but you don’t have permission to access the web page due to the wrong permission or a corrupted .htaccess file.

 (4)Set 644 or 640

-Repeat the steps with the folders and wp-config.php.
+Repeat the steps for the folders and wp-config.php.

 7.Create a Fresh .htaccess File

-.htaccess file is a basic configuration file used by Apache and Litespeed servers.
-The file stores browser caching rules for assets like images, CSS, js, etc and redirects which are essentials for web and SEO performance.
+The.htaccess file is a basic configuration file used by Apache and Litespeed servers.
+The file stores browser caching rules for assets like images, CSS, js, etc. and redirects, which are essential for web and SEO performance.

 (1)Go to public_html